PDrifting/CBookDraft/book.markdown

 #### Structures and Unions

 These are your user defined record types.
 Useful when you need to combine groups of items, fields, or members of different data types that can be referenced by name to create a single type.
 C doesn't have classes, or support object oriented coding methods for the most part.
 All members of a _struct_ and _union_ are publicly declared.
 Defined _struct_ and _union_ types are not assigned memory until declared, and will always be stored in contiguous memory.
-Alignment, packing, and padding are compiler implementation specific.
-Let's discuss how GCC manages these aspects of these Data Types.
 The only real difference between a _struct_ and _union_ type is how they are stored in memory.

 > _struct_ members have distinct regions of memory allocated

 > _union_ members all share the same memory region

+Alignment, packing, and padding are compiler implementation specific.
+GCC manages these aspects of these Data Types for you.
+In the case of needing to override the defaults you can use GCC defined macros.

 **Alignment** - This tells the compiler to attempt a specific alignment during allocation to specific boundaries.
 Alignment can only be used to increase member boundaries.
 These are determined by the linker and the platform you are compiling on.
 GCC by default will optimise for the platform you are compiling on.
 You can assume this is the default memory layout.
+Keep in mind your linker will be a limiting factor on the largest size you are able to align to.
+This will be platform specific.
+Specifiying a byte alignment of 16 when the linker or platform can only support 8, will not not have any benefits.

+> __attribute__ ((aligned ([in bytes])))

+> __attribute__ ((aligned)) // default attribute in GCC

 **Packing** - Specifies to the compiler that it should use the minimum footprint of memory required to represent the type.
-All members of the Structure or Union will have the same equivalent packed attribute applied to them.
+All members of the _struct_ or _union_ Data Types will have the same equivalent packed attribute applied to them.
 This will almost always affect performance negatively.
 If you are using memory constrained platforms, the performance tradeoff may be required to make things fit.

+> __attribute__ ((packed))

 **Padding** - Is required, and can be manipulated by alignment and packing attributes.
 Overriding the default padding performed by GCC is likely to slow down access to members, but can save memory.
-Padding will only be inserted when a Structure member is followed by another Structure member that requires a larger alignment or at the end of the Structure to align it to a specific boundary.
-GCC by default is not allowed to reorder any Structure members to achieve optimal alignment, so programmers should be mindful of their member layouts inside their Structure definitions.
+Padding will only be inserted when a _struct_ member is followed by another _struct_ member that requires a larger alignment or at the end of the _struct_ to align it to a specific boundary.
+GCC by default is not allowed to reorder any _struct_ members to achieve optimal alignment, so programmers should be mindful of their member layouts inside their _struct_ definitions.

+**Transparency** - This only applies to _union_ Data Types.
+Accepting multiple types of arguments in C is problematic.
+There is no Function Overloading.
+However, it is possible to use a transparent _union_ in order to accomplish being able to pass multiple strictly declared Data Types using this attribute.
+For instance, POSIX when dealing with sockets and other networking based code, there are several functions that take multiple argument Data Types.
+This forces the function and the way it will be called with arguments to be treated in a special context.
+This is a bypass for getting around having to use _void_ pointers which would allow any type to be passed.

+> __attribute__ ((__transparent_union__))

 [Return to Index](#index)